Byron Edwards, AIA, ACHA, EDAC, LEED APProfessor of Practice

-Byron has over 35 years of experience in Healthcare Facilities Planning and Design.
+Who is Professor Edwards?Byron Edwards has over 35 years of experience in Healthcare Facilities Planning and Design.
 He is a certified ACHA Healthcare Architect, and is actively involved in a number of committees for the American Institute of Architect’s Academy of Architecture for Health (AIA/AHA), including the South Atlantic Regional Healthcare Chautauqua and the Research Initiatives Committee, for both of which he is a founding member.
-He is an affiliate member of the Center for Health Design (CHD) and actively involved with the Knowledge Repository as a reviewer, and was recently appointed to the Research Coalition.
-In keeping with his interest in both sustainability and research-based practice, Byron is a LEED accredited professional and a Certified Evidence-Based Design professional (EDAC).
+He is an affiliate member of the Center for Health Design (CHD) and actively involved with the Knowledge Repository as a reviewer and was appointed to the Research Coalition in 2016.
+In keeping with his interest in both sustainability and research-based practice, Edwards is a LEED accredited professional and a Certified Evidence-Based Design professional (EDAC).